jyshtty/DSA_Bundled/Topicwise/Recursion_Backtracking/README.md

 ## Trick
 1. For most of the probelm will have index as parameter, decide what to pass as index.
 For N queen, Row number is index.
 2. Usually base case will have index == something.
 As we are incrementing index for every funtion call.
 3. A data_structure is carried along function call as another parameter.
-We append a value to be before the backtracking call and pop the value after backtracking call.
+We append a value to be before the recursion call and pop the value after backtracking call.
 This data structure is usually printed once base case is met.
        1. In case of permutation, this data structure is curr = [-1] * len(s)
        2. In case of subsets, this data structure is curr = []
 4. After 1-3 is taken care, decide upon the number of parameter that you need to pass to function.